 Meditation and mindfulness are fantastic ways to clear the mind and help us relax.
 Everyone can practice meditation, it's simple, inexpensive and can be done anywhere.
 There are also a number of smartphone apps and YouTube videos that can be used to help you de-stress.

 Just 5 minutes of meditation when you wake up in the morning will allow you to approach the day with a positive, clearer head and thankfully, there are loads of different techniques out there to help you achieve your inner peace, so find the right one for you.

 Avoid unhealthy behaviours

 Everyone has different ways of handling stressful or traumatic life experiences and many people will turn to alcohol, smoking or other damaging habits as a coping mechanism.
 This is referred to as “avoidance behaviour” and although they may seem like an effective quick fix, in the long-term these types of unhealthy habits will actually make you feel worse.
 Addressing the problem head-on, rather than masking it, will do you more harm than good.
 Instead, seek to tackle the cause of stress.

-It isn’t selfish to focus on yourself and do the things you love – in fact it’s essential in maintaining good mental health.
-Repeatedly putting the needs of other people before your own can add unnecessary pressure, so it’s important to regularly show yourself some love too.
+It is not selfish to focus on yourself and do the things you love - in fact it's essential in maintaining good mental health.
+Repeatedly putting the needs of other people before you can add unnecessary pressure, so it's important to regularly show yourself some love too.

-Have some “me time” every day and take a moment to do something you really enjoy, whether that means watching a few episodes of Made in Chelsea back-to-back, cooking your favourite dish, or drawing a picture.
-Your happiness will soon increase and you’ll be able to approach stressful situations with a clear, positive mind.
+Have some "me time" every day and take a moment to do something you really enjoy, whether that means watching a few episodes or Made in Chelsea back-to-back, cooking your favorite dish, or drawing a picture.
+You will be able to approach stressful situations with a clear, positive mind.